 This course is an orientation to health care delivery from an interdisciplinary perspective, with a focus on process skills to include critical thinking, ethical reasoning, effective communication, and self-directed learning abilities.
 The professional competencies will be stressed as applied to general issues and topics common to all health care providers.
-Emphasis will be placed on the role of the allied health practitioner as both provider and consumer of health care services.
+Emphasis will be placed on the role of the Nursing and Health Sciences practitioner as both provider and consumer of health care services.
 Prerequisite: Exit Basic English

-HLT 124 Personal Health and Wellness 3 CF
+HLT 124 Personal Health and Wellness 3 CR